WE SET HIGHER STANDARDS

 Rings

-You can use the following jewelry in the rook piercing:
+You can use the following jewellery in the prince albert piercing:

 Curved barbells